Chapter 1 : Christmas Reflections

 Louis took after Bill, looking for adventure even though he wasn’t even two yet.
 He was the one who would disappear only to be discovered in the oddest places.
 Bill and Fleur suspected the only reason he stayed inside the house was because of the child-proof charms.
 He loved flying and when he wasn’t disappearing, he was flying on his toy broom that hovered just enough for his toes to not touch the ground.

-Her gaze fell on Charlie.
-She sighed a little with disappointment.
+Her gaze fell on her next eldest, Charlie and she sighed a little with disappointment.
 Was it too much to ask for him to find a lovely wife and settle down instead of running after dragons all the time?
 He was the only one of her children not married yet.
-And yet he was also on the floor helping the youngest children open their presents or keeping them entertained while waiting for their next present.
-Perhaps she didn’t have to worry about him quite yet.
+She watched him sitting on the floor helping the youngest children open their presents or keeping them entertained while waiting for their next present and knew he would make a wonderful husband and father if only he paid attention to people outside of the dragon preserve.
+She was worried that he’d learn to regret his decisions later when he was older but she hadn’t been able to convince him of that so far.

 She shook her head slightly when she saw Percy sitting next to his wife Audrey.
 He had surprised them when he had brought her and his daughter Molly to visit after the battle.
 She still didn’t know how he managed to keep such a secret from her.